craigwashere/100-Days-of-Python/README.md

 Day 65:		cafe blog, but in API form.
 The only html template simply shows a welcome page, however, we have end points for updating coffee prices, deleting a cafe, adding a cafe, searching for a cafe, fetching all the cafes, and fetching a random cafe.
 Data returned is .json and includes several fields.

+Day 66:     blog server to display, add, edit, delete blogs.
+A lot of the front end was already created in terms of .css and javascript.
+Nevertheless, this project uses flask, wtforms, sqlalchemy, and ckeditor.
+We CRUD the sqlite database through sqlalchemy.
+The front end has a text editor field through CKEditor.
+Routes through the Python main file render templates with WTForms.